 Position on Putting S/4 on Oracle (And Other DBs)

-It is inevitable that SAP will have to back off of only porting S/4 to HANA.
+SAP will inevitably have to back off of only porting S/4 to HANA.
 So companies should have no concern about waiting until SAP changes their policy on Oracle.

 SAP should have never made HANA a required purchase for S/4.

 S/4 has not been released as a suite yet in any complete form, so this issue has not been as much of a problem.
 And SAP has not lost that much business by limiting S/4 to HANA.
-But, whenever SAP completes S/4, and it is ready for a “normal” release (that is it is a non-beta product ready for non-parallel or sidecar implementation) the issue of SAP’s unwillingness to certify Oracle 12c and other alternatives will become a bigger issue.
+But, whenever SAP completes S/4, and it is ready for a “normal” release (that is, it is a non-beta product ready for non-parallel or sidecar implementation), the issue of SAP’s unwillingness to certify Oracle 12c and other alternatives will become a more significant issue.

 Curious about the reality of S/4HANA implementations?
 See our The S/4HANA Implementation Study, for real story and details on actual S/4HANA implementations.